 Two plans are available to pursue study toward the M.S.: a thesis option and a comprehensive examination option.
 Opportunities are available for part-time study toward the M.S.
 The Plan of Study for both options must be developed in consultation with a Faculty Advisor and approved by the Department Graduate Advisor.
 Opportunities to pursue teaching experiences and to take a course to develop teaching excellence are also offered, and may be integrated into your plan of study.

 Plan I: Thesis Option

-The thesis option requires completion of eight graduate, technical and science courses; the completion of an original research project with a Faculty Advisor, the writing of the thesis describing it; and approval of the thesis by a thesis committee.
+The thesis option requires completion of eight graduate, technical and science courses; the completion of an original research project with a Faculty Advisor and the writing of the thesis describing it; and approval of the thesis by a thesis committee.
 This plan is available for those who wish to gain research experience or as preparation for study toward the doctoral degree.
-Students must complete 12 units of ENGRMAE 296, 3 units of ENGRMAE 298, and four graduate courses from a restricted list in the selected major.
+Students must complete 12 units of ENGRMAE 296, 3 units of ENGRMAE 298, and four graduate courses from a restricted list in the selected MAE major area.
 Additionally, four of the eight required graduate courses must be from the MAE Department.
-With the approval of the graduate advisor, one non-core graduate course may be replaced by an upper-division undergraduate course in MAE; this course may not have been used to satisfy the undergraduate degree requirements.
+With the approval of the Graduate Advisor, one non-core graduate course may be replaced by an upper-division undergraduate course in MAE; this course may not have been used to satisfy the undergraduate degree requirements.

 Plan II: Comprehensive Examination Option